PaulWeinsberg/dcmd/readme.md

 # Docker Compose templates

-These docker templates provide a complete docker compose development environment with the aim of avoid any other dependencies or heavy VM like DDEV or Docksal projects.
+These docker templates provide a complete docker compose development kit with the aim of :

+- avoid any other dependencies or heavy VM like DDEV or Docksal projects.
+- use VHOST proxy throught docker container
+- make your life easier by automating long and reccurent commands
+- share project easily with teammates

-## Envrionment configuration (example for MacOS)
+## OS configuration (example for MacOS)

 **Install dnsmasq**